 Of course, you need a budget plan in place.

 To calculate accountability and future expenses, cost-benefit analysis is undeniably an indispensable decision-making skill.

 It was A J E J Dupuit (French engineer and economist) who first proposed this financial planning method in 1844.

-Using financial skills, you can evaluate the expenses, make comparisons, overcome uncertainties and measure the revenue your business could generate.
-In addition, this method gives you an insight into opportunity cost.
+Using financial skills, you can evaluate expenses, make comparisons, overcome uncertainties, and measure the revenue your business could generate.
+Besides, this method gives you an insight into opportunity costs.

 It’s the missed or alternative opportunities that you would come across while making decisions.

 For example, you might pick some tasks over another.
 And this may give you an overview of those untouched areas that could offer better financial benefits.